 - In the section of "Security" from your account, select the option "Device administrators".

-- Here you restrict access of certain devices or revoke their access completely.
+- Here you can restrict access of certain devices or revoke their access completely.

 What should I do if I think my Google account has been compromised?

-- Access the section "Security" in your Google account.
+- Access the section of "Security" in your Google account.

-- Change inmediatamente your password and enable two step verification.
+- Change immediately your password and enable two-step verification.

 - Check the recent activity of your account to identify any unauthorized access.